bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 ### Go back to your HOMER results

 * Is the job done?
-If the job is completed, you can bring back HOMER results to your laptop for visualiztion. **From your laptop**, use the scp command or WinSCP to bring back the results folder.
+If it is completed, you can bring back HOMER results to your laptop for visualiztion. **From your laptop**, use the scp command or WinSCP to bring back the results folder.

 ```
 scp lect99@workshop103.ccs.usherbrooke.ca:/home/lect99/module4/homer/output .